 - Rapid In-House Molecular Covid Testing.
 Appointment required.
-With in-network insurance – no cost.
+Most Major Medical Insurances accepted.
+Call your insurance provider with questions regarding eligibility and coverage.
 Self-pay price of $100 for test alone, $190 with office visit.
+Results in 15 minutes!

-Please call for more information or schedule a visit today!
+Please call for more information or to schedule a visit!

 Policies on Prevention of COVID-19 Exposure